pwintz/pwintz.github.io/gsr_contract_src/br_12_health-and-safety_2022-2025-1.md

 ## A. GENERAL CONDITIONS

 1. The University and the UAW acknowledge that promoting and maintaining a safe and healthy workplace (in accordance with state and federal mandates, and University policies) is a shared responsibility.
-2. The University shall ensure GSRs have sufficient safety training, as determined by the Office of Environmental Health and Safety (EH\&S), regarding the safe handling of materials and/or equipment the researcher is required to work with in advance of performing the duties.
+2. The University shall ensure GSRs have sufficient safety training, as determined by the Office of Environmental Health and Safety (EH&S), regarding the safe handling of materials and/or equipment the researcher is required to work with in advance of performing the duties.
 3. All GSRs shall adhere to all health and safety policies and procedures and shall perform their duties in a safe manner, including full participation in training and using appropriate health and safety equipment provided by the University in accordance with standard operating procedures.
 4. If a GSR believes there has been an exposure to an unsafe work environment and/or practice, the GSR has a responsibility to immediately report the issue to the supervisor and departmental safety designees without reprisal.
-5. Additionally, GSRs have the right to report health and safety issues to the EH\&S, University Risk Services, University Safety Committees, and/or to the appropriate regulatory agency, including CAL-OSHA.
+5. Additionally, GSRs have the right to report health and safety issues to the EH&S, University Risk Services, University Safety Committees, and/or to the appropriate regulatory agency, including CAL-OSHA.
 6. No GSR shall be retaliated against for identifying and/or expressing concern about any safety-related issue.
 7. A critical component of the University's health and safety program is for GSRs to follow safe work practices and work safely.
 8. All GSRs shall comply with the University's established health and safety policies and procedures in this article, inaddition to state and federal mandates.
 9. A GSR who has complied with the procedures in Section D.1. below, has the right to refuse abnormally dangerous or hazardous tasks, while the University is investigating or remedying their concern.
 10. This Article does not cover mental or emotional reactions to the work environment in and of themselves, or physical reactions arising from mentalor emotional reactions to the work environment.
 11. The University and UAW will comply with all Cal-OSHA rules and regulations relating to worksite inspections.
 If a Cal-OSHA Inspector arrives to inspect a worksite in which a GSR is located, a Union Representative may be present at the opening conference and to accompany the inspector during a walk around inspection.
-12. Within a reasonable time following a written request by the Union, the University will provide the UAW with copies of EH\&S inspection reports related to work sites of GSRs.
+12. Within a reasonable time following a written request by the Union, the University will provide the UAW with copies of EH&S inspection reports related to work sites of GSRs.
 The University may charge the Union for the reasonable costs associated with the provision of such materials if providing the materials is burdensome.

 ## B. COMMITMENT TO HEALTH AND SAFETY